 The UNC Chemistry Department recognizes the transfer course equivalencies previously approved by the University.
 Follow this link to look up courses by institution.
 If a student plans to take a course at another institution in the future, and it is not listed at the above site, that student should follow the advice of the Academic Advising Program and submit a Course Approval Form before taking the course.

-If the course was taken in the past at a different institution but is not listed as previously approved, there are two methods to gain equivalency:
+If the course was taken in the past at a different institution but is not listed as previously approved, this is how to gain equivalency:

-1. For Introductory Chemistry (Chem101, Chem102 and labs), Analytical Chemistry (Chem241 and lab), Organic Chemistry (Chem261, Chem262, and lab), and Biochemistry (Chem430 and lab) students must take a placement/competency exam given by the chemistry department.
+For Introductory Chemistry (Chem101, Chem102 and labs), Analytical Chemistry (Chem241), Organic Chemistry (Chem261, Chem262, and lab), and Biochemistry (Chem430) students must take a placement/competency exam given by the chemistry department.
 If passed, this would show the student's knowledge of the material, and the department will issue an explanation letter to the appropriate academic unit, e.g. Registrar's office, Academic Advising, Graduate program in Pharmacy.

 The exams will only be given if there are students interested in taking them.
 Students should email firstname.lastname@example.org to ask questions about the exams.
 There is no fee for this service, but students may only attempt each exam once.